naohisas/KVS/README.md

 $ git clone https://github.com/naohisas/KVS.git
 ```

-## Requirements
+## Support library
-Some of software are required for compiling KVS.
+KVS supports the following software packages.
+By checking (changing '0' to '1') the enable/support flags (e.g. KVS_ENABLE_XXX/KVS_SUPPORT_XXX) corresponding to each package in kvs.conf, the functionalities provided from them can be available in KVS.
 Please install them as needed before building KVS.

 * GLUT
+* GLFW (optional but recommended)
-* GLEW (optional but recommended)
+* GLEW (optional but required for windows enviroments)
 * Qt (optional)
-* CUDA (optional)
 * OpenCV (optional)
+* Python (optional)
+* MPI (optional)
+* EGL (optional)
+* OSMesa (optional)

 ## Configuration
 The environment variable ```KVS_DIR``` should be set to an install directory of KVS, and the binary directory ```KVS_DIR/bin``` which includes several KVS commands should be add to the PATH variable.